hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 1. Config mondorescue to backup to iso (http://www.mondorescue.org/docs.shtml) - configs minus multimedia.

 2. Look into WAN access via reverse proxy or openvpn.

+   **Update:**
-   **Update:** Reverse proxy working for all except transmission (partial, disabled now), amule (failed) and wetty (failed)
+   * Reverse proxy working for all except transmission (partial, disabled now), amule (failed) and wetty (failed)

-               Reverse proxy working for radarr, sonarr, lidarr, jackett, and jellyfin.
-They can be safely firewalled.
+   * Reverse proxy working for radarr, sonarr, lidarr, jackett, and jellyfin.
+They are safely firewalled.

+   * Have not configged SSL yet.

 3. Resolve nginx/organizr/wetty config issue where these spam auth.log to spam every 5 secs while running.